-If you want to charge higher rates, it’s important to find a virtual assistant niche to specialize in.
-A niche that has less competition but high demand from your ideal customers.
+If you want to charge higher rates, you’ll want to find a virtual assistant niche to specialize in; a niche that has less competition but is in high demand by your ideal customers.

 Usually, that involves being a true expert in some form of technology and being able to deliver amazing results for your clients using that technology.

 Related Post: 17 Hot Virtual Assistant Niches You Can Excel in

 This post includes links to affiliate products.
 Please see my privacy page for more.
 Thanks

 Check out my list below for a virtual assistant niche you can use to earn more:

 – Email marketing is still one of the most important and effective forms of marketing that exists.
 Smart business owners know that creating and maintaining an engaged list is key to business growth and sales.